 Bio

-Dr. John R. Bawden is a professor of history at the University of Montevallo, where he teaches courses in World History, Latin American History, and Historical Methods.
-He writes about Chilean history during the Cold War and U.S.-Latin American relations.
-A student of the University of California-Riverside, he earned his BA in 2000, MA in 2004, and PhD in History in 2009.
-He joined the faculty at Montevallo in 2009.
+Dr. John R. Bawden is a historian at Oregon State University.
+He teaches courses in World History, Latin American History, and Historical Methods.
+Most of his academic writing is about Chilean history during the Cold War and U.S.-Latin American relations.
+A student of the University of California-Riverside, he earned his BA and PhD in History from that institution.
+Bawden was the Michael J. Grainger Professor in Modern History at the University of Montevallo.

-He is currently working on an article about the reaction of the global press to the overthrow of Salvador Allende’s government in 1973.
-In terms of teaching, a key focus is the direction of student research and digital presentations, about which he plans to write an article.
-Sample projects, including the student podcasts he has directed – “Reforming Dixie: Stories from Alabama during the 1920s” and “Mistreatments and Miracles: Stories from 1920s Alabama” – can be found on this website.
+He is currently working on a project about the reaction of the global press to the overthrow of Salvador Allende’s government in 1973.
+In terms of teaching, a key focus is the direction of student research and its public presentation.
+During his time at the University of Montevallo, he directed two student podcasts – “Reforming Dixie: Stories from Alabama during the 1920s” and “Mistreatments and Miracles: Stories from 1920s Alabama”.

 Curriculum Vitae